 Stewart Towe, Chair of the Black Country LEP said: “The Black Country is home to almost 35,000 businesses and we want those businesses to share and celebrate their role within the wider Black Country economy on Friday 14 July.

 “With the highest proportion of manufacturing jobs in the UK, our amazing products can be found across the world; in aerospace, automotive and construction - expect it to be #MadeintheBlackCountry.
 I look forward to celebrating our unique history and our fantastic future on Black Country Day.”

 For more information on Black Country Day and why it was established, read this great article from the Express and Star.

 There are a number of events and celebrations taking place to celebrate Black Country Day; including Black Country Festival during the month of July.

-For further details on the LEP's social media campaign, please contact the marketing team on 01384 471163.
+If you would like to discuss the LEP's social media campaign further and how you can get involved, please contact the marketing team on 01384 471163.